 According to Soylu, a remote control detonated a car bomb for the explosion.
 Shortly afterward, a suicide bomber caused a second explosion at Macka Park.
 The two locations are less than a mile apart.

 Turkish President Recep Tayyip Erdogan, an ally to the United States in the fight against ISIS, spoke at a news conference after visiting hospital patients injured during the attack.

 “We have 38 martyrs and 155 injuries.
 The most important topic is on how we will stand against terrorist attacks, and I want the people to know that we will fight this until it ends,” Erdogan said.
 “We will not let them discourage us and make us afraid of them.
 This country is its people.
 If you don’t have respect and care for its people then we can not let this get away.”

-The Turkish prime minister's office said a day of national mourning has been declared on Sunday, the state-run Anadolu news agency said.
+The Turkish prime minister’s office said in a statement, a day of national mourning has been declared on Sunday, the state-run Anadolu news agency said.